 - Disrespect for authority or other co-workers

 It is important that you discuss signs of workplace violence with your employees and encourage them to come forward if they notice suspicious behavior that is characteristic with potential violent behavior.
 All businesses should have a plan in place to properly handle a disgruntled employee.
+If your team don’t get along very well, it might be useful to do some Team Building Training to boost morale.

 To learn more about how to handle a disgruntled employee, read Preparis’ blog, “Handling a Disgruntled Employee Before They Retaliate.”